Published: 8 May 2025 / Last Update: 8 May 2025

 Harakiri For The Sky – Maere (2021)

-Few bands in this space are as consistent or as prolific as Harakiri for the Sky.
-Maere doesn’t rewrite their formula, but it sharpens it — with tighter compositions and more control over dynamics.
-It’s a confident extension of everything they do well.
+Few bands in this space are as consistent or prolific as Harakiri for the Sky.
+Maere feels like a confident extension of everything they already do well: It doesn’t rewrite their formula, but it does refine it, with tighter compositions and a stronger sense of dynamics.

 Evergarden – In Light (2024)